hansagastyra/velova/README.md

 ## Future Improvement
 For now it's not mobile friendly yet.
 I don't like my css code messed up because using responsive css framework (you know, it's a bit frustrating when you need to cascade everything!).
 I also still don't have idea for mobile appearance for this theme.

+## Credits
+- subtlepattern.com for the background image.